You will be required to have:

 Months of entry

-We will support you to apply for mentoring programs post your MA to develop your practice/initiative into a viable social enterprise.
-(This is available as a program in EU programs but UK context needs investigating).
+We will support you to apply for mentoring programs after your MA to develop your practice/initiative into a viable social enterprise.

 Course contact details